-13. Archeological Features
+13. Archeological features

-Neither the Conservation Study of 1994 nor subsequent reports have identified, or suggested that there might be, archeological features that need to be protected via a curtilage on this site.
+Neither the Conservation Study of 1994 nor subsequent reports have identified, or suggested that there might be, archaeological features that need to be protected via a curtilage on this site.

-14. Framing, Screening & Buffer Zones
+14. Framing, screening and buffer zones

 The mature trees on the western and southern boundaries of the site provide a good measure of screening, while the line of Bangalay Palms on the northern boundary ameliorate the impact of the high apartment block beyond.
 It is desirable that this screening be conserved.
 However, elements such as the wisteria vine on the tennis court fencing, and the wild olives and bamboos along the eastern boundary, need to be firmly contained, as they interfere with the viewsheds.